radcamp/radcamp.github.io/NYC2023/RADCamp-PartII-Day1-AM.md

 have special meaning in 3RAD data.
 These are the i5 and i7 tags SANDRA CAN YOU HELP ME EXPLAIN THESE IN A SIMPLE WAY HERE?

+A few activities to work through on your own (or in small groups)
-* In this case the restriction enzyme leaves a ATCGG overhang.
+* In this data the restriction enzyme leaves a ATCGG overhang.
 Can you find this sequence in the raw data?
-* Why is the overhang sequence not right at the beginning of the reads?
+* Why is the overhang sequence not right at the beginning of the R1 reads?
+What is that other stuff?
+* Use zcat and head to view the first 20 lines of R2.
+See if you can figure out what the overhang sequence is in R2.

 ## Coffee break (20 minutes)